pau-dim/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     systemctl stop "xroad*"
     ```

 2. Dump the local databases to be migrated.
 You can find the passwords of users `serverconf_admin`, `messagelog_admin` and `opmonitor_admin` in `/etc/xroad.properties`.Notice that the versions of the local PostgreSQL client and remote PostgreSQL server must match.
 Also take into account that on a busy system the messagelog database can be quite large and therefore dump and restore can take considerable amount of time and disk space.
 Notice that the versions of the local PostgreSQL client and remote PostgreSQL server must match.
+Also take into account that on a busy system the messagelog database can be quite large and therefore dump and restore can take considerable amount of time and disk space.

     ```bash
     pg_dump -F t -h 127.0.0.1 -p 5432 -U serverconf_admin -f serverconf.dat serverconf